 GAR supports, directly and indirectly, the conservation of 144,000 hectares of forest area.
 72,000 hectares of which are within GAR’s own concessions with the rest within third-party supplier concessions and community areas.
 Last year, it joined an industry initiative to fund and support the development of increased surveillance of deforestation in Indonesia through radar monitoring.

 Continued support to 40 Alternative Livelihood projects in partnership with local communities across Indonesia.
 These projects which include growing organic vegetables and other cash crops like coffee help improve rural farming communities’ resilience and livelihoods, especially in times of crisis like the COVID-19 outbreak.

 Other achievements include the reformulation of almost all consumer products like margarine and shortening to be free of trans fatty acids.
-To support its programme of yield improvement, GAR has produced about 2.5 million clones of super high-yielding clonal stock, Eka 1 and Eka 2 for replanting as of end 2019.
+To support its programme of yield improvement, GAR continued to produce clones of super high-yielding clonal stock, Eka 1 and Eka 2 for replanting.
 These new clonals are capable of producing over 10 tonnes/ha/year of CPO, about three times the current national average yield in Indonesia.

 Looking forward, the Chairman and CEO of GAR is confident GAR is well-positioned to stay the